kurapativ/DoctorAppointment/README.md

 3. Book an appointment.
 4. It even makes doctors easy to organize their appointments.

-With these ideas in mind I tried to build a web application helps to check for a doctor in respective specialization and book an appointment with the doctor.
+With these ideas in mind I built a web application helps to check for a doctor in respective specialization and book an appointment with the doctor.

 Technologies used:
 Front-end: HTML, CSS.